w3f/polkadot-wiki/docs/glossary.md

 ## Safety

 The property of a distributed system indicating that a particular state transition will not be reverted.
-[GRANDPA](#grandpa-finality-gadget) provides _deterministic_ safety.
+[GRANDPA](##grandpa-finality-gadget) provides _deterministic_ safety.
 That is, for a state changed marked as "safe" or "final", one would require a hard fork to revert that change.

+## Scalability

+While an ambiguous concept, [blockchain] scalability can be understood as the ability for the network to scale in capabilities (e.g. processing more transactions) when needed.

 ## Sealing

 The process of adding a block to the Relay Chain.
-Note that finalization is a separate process - blocks are finalized some time after they are sealed.
+Note that finalization is a separate process - blocks are finalized sometime after they are sealed.

 ## Session

-A session is a Substrate implementation term for a period of time that has a constant set of validators.
+A session is a Substrate implementation term for a period that has a constant set of validators.
 Validators can only join or exit the validator set at a session change.

 ## Session Certificate